 From an employer’s perspective it seems like a no-brainer: making employees sign an agreement protects the company.
 For example, in the essay “Ties that Truly Bind: Noncompetition Agreements, Executive Compensation, and Firm Investment,” author Mark J. Garmaise writes that noncompetition agreements promote executive stability, reduce expenditures per employee and increase investment in employees.

-The AP also states that noncompetition agreements function as tool for employers to protect company secrets which, in the manufacturing sector, can be critical in maintaining a competitive edge on the market.
+The AP states that noncompetition agreements function as tool for employers to protect company secrets which, in the manufacturing sector, can be critical in maintaining a competitive edge on the market.
 Letting knowledge of such information and best practices slip away could be extremely detrimental.
-While this primarily makes sense specifically on an executive level, a lower level employee may possess information critical to the production process or culture which a competitor might find appealing.
+While this primarly makes sense specifically on an executive level, a lower level employee may possess information critical to the production process or culture which a competitor might find appealing.

 Though Garmaise's essay focuses on executives, it makes sense that stability as a result of a noncompetition agreement would also translate to the general worker; the stability comes from a certain lack of mobility.
 A worker, or an executive, that signs a noncompetition agreement often remains in one place, or with one company.
 In doing so, they are able to learn the ins-and-outs of said company and become more embedded in long term projects and investments.
 So in this respect, a noncompetition could actually be a positive element for lower level employees as it essentially influences them to 'stick it out' and, perhaps, work themselves into a more desirable position.

 However, says Kathleen Chavez, a lawyer that deals with noncompetition agreements, "It has a chilling effect on people actually going out and trying to seek jobs because they fear getting sued."

 Matthew Marx, a professor at MIT’s School of Management adds, “If you can't leave, you don't have leverage."